Prenuptial Agreement Lawyers Chicago, Illinois

 - Disclosure.
 Both parties need to make a complete, fair, and reasonable disclosure of their respective property and financial obligations, and that disclosure should be well documented and acknowledged by the other party.
 This includes disclosing all assets, debts, expectancies, income and the sources thereof.
 A summary schedule should be created and supporting documents provided.
 Sufficient time to review those disclosures and to enable follow-up inquiry should also be provided.
 The failure to disclose all of your financial affairs can be a significant factor in later challenging the validity of a prenuptial agreement.
 While waivers of disclosure may be possible, it is always better to provide a full disclosure and to provide time for full investigation of financial affairs.

 - Representation.
 Both parties should have independent legal representation.
 This is a simple and effective way to help ensure that the agreement is fair, reasonable, and likely to be upheld in the future.
-If one party lacks the resources sufficient to pay for their own Chicago prenuptial agreement attorney, the other party should provide them with funds to do so.
+If one party lacks the resources sufficient to pay for their own prenuptial agreement attorney, the other party should provide them with funds to do so.
 It will be much more difficult for a party to later challenge the agreement if they had adequate legal counsel at the time they entered into it.
-Note, however, that the Chicago prenuptial agreement lawyers drafting and negotiating the agreement may be disqualified in representing the same parties in later litigation concerning the agreement as they are potential witnesses.
+Please note, however, that if the attorneys at Katz & Stefani are drafting and negotiating the agreement, we may be disqualified in representing the same parties in later litigation concerning the agreement as they are potential witnesses.